MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Location.md

 The first command sets the location to the root of the `HKLM:` drive in the Registry provider.
-The second command sets the current location to the `C:` drive in the FileSystem provider.
+The second command sets the location to the current location of the `C:` drive in the FileSystem provider.
 When the drive name is specified in the form `<DriveName>:` (without backslash), the cmdlet sets the location to the current location in the PSDrive.
 To get current location in the PSDrive use the `Get-Location` cmdlet with the **PSdrive** parameter.